weigert/snowing/README.md

 WP plugin to make it snow on your blog

 # Installation
-Drag the contents of this repository into a folder in your /wp-content/plugins folder.
+Drag the contents of this repository into a folder (e.g. "/snowing/") in your /wp-content/plugins/ folder.
 Then from the administration panel, you will be able to activate the plugin.
+That's it!
+Should work out of the box.

 # Usage
 The snowing overlay is not activated by default.
 To activate it, check the box in the Administration Panel -> Tools -> Snowing.